 The graph for native is looking good

 “The trends for native advertising are pointing very high.
 Adyoulike predicts that there’s going to be 59 billion dollars spent worldwide in 2018 on native advertising.
 That’s a huge number.
 It just gets bigger and bigger and bigger every year.
-Emedia and some other outlets have predictions that are very similar and the graph just goes up into the right.”
+Emedia and some other outlets have predictions that are very similar and the graph just goes up to the right.”

 Native targeting will be based on devices